ubirch/example-gateway-esp32/README.md

 ```
 This backup can be very useful, if you develop new features or run tests in between and want to keep and further use the IDs.

->**Note:** If you register the publis key for a device and loose the private key, there is no way to replace or remove the public key, which means that the UUID can not be used anymore.
+>**Note:** If you register the public key for a device and loose the private key, there is no way to replace or remove the public key, which means that the UUID can not be used anymore.

 # UUID Generation
 In this example the UUID for the sensor devices is based on UUID version 5, which is a Name-based UUID via SHA1, see [RFC4122](https://www.rfc-editor.org/rfc/rfc4122#section-4.3) for more information.

 Since this gateway application connects external sensors, the generated UUID is base on a **namespace**, a **gateway-ID** and a **sensor-ID**.
 This allows the generation of unique UUIDs for each gateway sensor combination.
-> **Note:** this generated UUID and the corresponding keys and credentials are stored on the Gateway, which means, that if sensor, or gateway are excnhanged, a new UUID needs to be generated.
+> **Note:** this generated UUID and the corresponding keys and credentials are stored on the Gateway, which means, that if sensor, or gateway are exchanged, a new UUID needs to be generated.

 - to set the **namespace**, go [here](https://github.com/ubirch/example-gateway-esp32/blob/main/main/id_manager.c#L46-L48)
 - to set the **gateway-ID**, go [here](https://github.com/ubirch/example-gateway-esp32/blob/main/main/id_manager.c#L89-L98)